Ode to Senior Level 2

 Until they started to win.

-And something started to shift in the gym.
+And something started to shift in their gym.
 They were the "Bad News Bears" of Allstars and soon other CheerMADs and their kids were rooting for them.

 Becky never did get a softball scholarship as her father always hoped, but she became a USASF certified coach and shared her love for the sport with a new generation of little ones.
 With the right preparation and decisions they make in the next five years, some might reach Level 5.
 But many may persevere and still never go beyond Level 2.